March 20, 2020 COVID-19 UPDATE: BHDD-OIDD continues to accept eligibility applications accordingly to the normal process below.

 • You will be asked questions to get general information about your disability.

 • You will be asked to select three (3) Intake Service Providers from a list read to you over the phone.
 The Intake Provider will help you through the Eligibility process at no cost to you.
-DDSN will contact the Intake Service Provider(s) you choose.
+BHDD-OIDD will contact the Intake Service Provider(s) you choose.

-• The Intake Service Provider you choose or an Autism Eligibility Coordinator will contact you by telephone within two (2) weeks and will provide you information and collect medical and educational records needed by DDSN to determine eligibility.
+• The Intake Service Provider you choose or an Autism Eligibility Coordinator will contact you by telephone within two (2) weeks and will provide you information and collect medical and educational records needed by BHDD-OIDD to determine eligibility.